openmc-dev/openmc/docs/source/methods/random_ray.rst

 -------------------------------

 In this section, we will derive the numerical basis for the random ray solver mode in OpenMC.
-The derivation of Random Ray is also discussed in [Tramm-2017a]_, [Tramm-2017b]_, and [Tramm-2018]_, and some of those derivations are reproduced here verbatim.
+The derivation of random ray is also discussed in several papers (`1 <Tramm-2017a>`_, `2 <Tramm-2017b>`_, `3 <Tramm-2018>`_), and some of those derivations are reproduced here verbatim.
 Several extensions are also made to add clarity, particularly on the topic of OpenMC's treatment of cell volumes in the random ray solver.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Method of Characteristics